RubenHaisma/reviewme/app/docs/integrations/calendly.md

 # Calendly Integration Guide

 ## Overview
-Learn how to integrate Calendly with Raatum to automatically collect feedback after scheduled meetings.
+Learn how to integrate Calendly with OpiniFlow to automatically collect feedback after scheduled meetings.

 ## Prerequisites
 - A Calendly Professional or higher account
 - Admin access to your Calendly account
-- A Raatum account
+- A OpiniFlow account

 ## Setup Steps